tobyscales/tobyscales.com/content/posts/coding-with-ai.md

 So in the span of ~5 years, this type of entry-level software development went from offshored to basically free. _And that is going to be a big problem for a lot of industries._

-LLMs are essentially data-refining gateways slapped in front of mind-bogglingly large, loosely-structured datasets.
-So
+LLMs are essentially data-distilling gateways slapped in front of mind-bogglingly large, loosely-structured datasets.
+Here are some examples of the datasets that LLMs will soon excel at distilling: medical journals, case law, and software code, state and federal regulations.
+Which professions do we currently trust to do that distilling?
+Doctors, lawyers, software engineers and judges.
+These are the jobs that LLMs will eat.

+And it's not going to happen slowly; it's going to happen very, very quickly.